 - To build strong communities within residence halls through innovative social, educational, and service programs

 - To provide enhancements in residence halls in order to foster a more comfortable atmosphere

 RHA exists on three levels.
 First, each of the 16 residential communities on campus has a Community Government, which consists of officers and hall representatives who utilize funds collected through membership dues to organize community events of social, educational, and philanthropic orientation.
 In the past these have included programs such as tailgates before home football games, can food drives during Thanksgiving, and self-defense workshops.
 The success and diversity of these programs relies largely on the creativity of our student leaders, a characteristic on which our organization prides itself.
 Community officers also purchase and maintain residence hall Enhancements, which are items such as DVDs, cooking equipment, and sporting goods that residents can check out temporarily from the front desk.

 Also present at these meetings is the Executive Board, the final tier of the organization.
-The Executive Board comprises the President, Vice President, Executive Secretary, Executive Treasurer, Internal and External Affairs Officers, National Communications Coordinator (NCC), and the Chief Enhancements Officer (CEO).
-These eight officers manage RHA at-large, including campus wide programming initiatives, collaborations with student government and other organizations, and relationships with the university administration.
+The Executive Board comprises the President, Vice President, Administrative Coordinator, Executive Treasurer, Internal and External Affairs Officers, National Communications Coordinator (NCC), Director of Sustainable Projects (DSP), and the Chief Enhancements Officer (CEO).
+These nine officers manage RHA at-large, including campus wide programming initiatives, collaborations with student government and other organizations, and relationships with the university administration.
 The president is elected in February of each year by all on-campus residents and takes office in April.
-He or she then appoints the other seven members of the Executive Board.
+He or she then appoints the other eight members of the Executive Board.